sorenmacbeth/flambo/README.md

 The `master` url string can be `spark://...`, `mesos://...`, yarn-cluster or `local`.

-However, in practice, when running on a cluster, you will not want to hardcode the `master` setting, instead, launch the application with `spark-submit` and receive it there.
+However, in practice, when running on a cluster, you will not want to hardcode the `master` setting, instead, launch the application with `spark-submit` (if running Spark 1.0.0) and receive it there.
 For local testing and unit tests, you can pass `local` or `local[*]` to run Spark in-process.
+See [Standalone Applications](#running-flambo) for more details.

 The `app-name` configuration setting is the name for your application to show on the Mesos cluster UI.